 How Forfaiting Works

-- The exporting firm approaches a forfaiter (say, bank) before agreeing to a deal with the importer.
+- The exporting firm approaches a forfaiter (say, a bank) before agreeing to a deal with the importer.

 - Once the bank agrees to finance the deal and sets a discount rate to finance the project, the exporters usually incorporate the amount of discount rate in the deal price.